• Skip to primary navigation

 6. Chill the dough for at least two hours or overnight.

-7. Once the dough is chilled, place roll it out to the desired thickness.
+7. Once the dough is chilled, place it on parchment paper and roll it out using a rolling pin to the desired thickness.
 I like my cookies slightly thinner than ¼ in.

-9. Bake the cookies (without defrosting) for 10-12 minutes until the edges just start to look a little golden.
+10. Bake the cookies (without defrosting) for 10-12 minutes until the edges look golden.

-10. Allow the cookies to cool and then transfer to a baking sheet to completely cool before decorating.
+11. Allow the cookies to cool on a cooling rack, then transfer them to a baking sheet to cool completely before decorating.

 My Favorite Cookie Frosting for Gingerbread:

-• 1 C Powdered Sugar - I use Wholesome Sweet Brand since it's grain-free.
-If your powdered sugar brand just says "powdered sugar" as the ingredient, it likely contains cornstarch.
+• One cup Powdered Sugar - I use Wholesome Sweet Brand since it's grain-free.
+If your powdered sugar brand says "powdered sugar" as the ingredient, it likely contains cornstarch.

 • ¼ teaspoon Vanilla